Lionel-Rousseau/linux-prod-backup-toolbox/README.md

 ## The Architecture

-A nightly orchestrator running on a hardened internal VM (Debian) connects over SSH to four backup endpoints : the Synology NAS at the core site, the Internet-facing combined web + mail server, the secondary MX, and a Raspberry-Pi-driven node.
+A nightly orchestrator running on a hardened internal VM (Debian) connects over SSH to three centrally-driven backup endpoints: the Synology NAS at the core site, the Internet-facing combined web + mail server, and the secondary MX.
+Raspberry Pi nodes run their own image-backup cron job and land their images on the offsite storage.
 Each endpoint runs its own backup logic.
-The orchestrator does three things on its own: it **synchronizes the shared library and credentials** to every node with SHA-256 verification to prevent silent drift, it **launches each remote backup with a deadline and a hard kill**, and it **fetches the resulting log files back, scans them for errors message and stale dates, and decides whether to send
+The orchestrator does three things on its own: it **synchronizes the shared library and credentials** to every centrally-driven node with SHA-256 verification to prevent silent drift, it **launches each remote backup with a deadline and a hard kill**, and it **fetches the resulting log files back, scans them for errors message and stale dates, and decides whether to send